JustTheCoolest/vitc-egateway-redirect/README.md

-# Chromium URL Modifier Extension
+# VIT Chennai Library Egateway Redirect Extension

-This is a simple Chromium extension that modifies the current tab's URL when the extension icon is clicked and redirects to the modified URL.
+This is a minimalist Chromium extension that redirects the current tab's URL to the VIT Chennai library egateway version when the extension icon is clicked.

 ## Features

-- Immediately redirects the current tab's URL from "http" to "https" upon clicking the extension icon.
+- Instantly rewrites the current tab's URL to route through the VIT Chennai library egateway (`*.egateway.chennai.vit.ac.in`).

 ## Installation